jingshuw/descend/README.md

  ests$CV
 ```

-### For two or more cell popluations, DESCEND can perform differential testing of several distribution measurementsbetween any of the two cell groups with covariates adjustment.
+### For two or more cell popluations, DESCEND can perform differential testing of several distribution measurements between any of the two cell groups with covariates adjustment.

 ```{r eval = F}
   set.seed(1)